Xilinx/Vitis_Libraries/docs/guide_L2/engines/MCHullWhiteCapFloorEngine.rst

 Implementation
 ===============

 In Monte Carlo Framework, the path generator is specified with Hull-White model.
-For path pricer, it fetches the interet sequence from the input stream, calculates the payoff based on above formula and discounts it to time 0 for cap/floor price.
+For path pricer, it fetches the interest sequence from the input stream, calculates the payoff based on above formula and discounts it to time 0 for cap/floor price.